 “Everything that slows us down and forces patience, everything that sets us back into the slow circles of nature, is a help.
 Gardening is an instrument of grace.” ~May Sarton Photographs taken by Tonya R. Hengerer at Hidcote Manor Gardens and Kiftsgate Court Gardens in Gloucestershire, England–the Cotswolds

-Most days I feel very grateful to live on Green Hill Farm, surrounded by the natural beauty of the mountains and pastures as well as our farm animals and pets.
-It’s not always easy, but I do feel enriched by the work that we do here and the special interactions we observe and have with our animals.
-This post is just a little tribute to what it all means to me.
+Most days I feel grateful to live on Green Hill Farm, surrounded by the natural beauty of the mountains and pastures as well as my farm animals and pets.
+It’s not always easy, but I do feel enriched by the work that I do here and the special interactions I have with my animals. **In memory of Clover, Hamish, and Ivy…my beloved sheep who passed away this year.

 Our friends, Al and Cindy have a beautiful farm nearby.
 They have chickens, goats, cats, and dogs–plus, they sometimes pet sit for others (see Rosebud, the pot belly pig).
 Here are a few charming photos of their cute critters that Cindy graciously shared with us.
 I hope you enjoy!
 Have a wonderful weekend!